microsoft/Project-Yellowstone-Documentation/business-central/inventory/inventory-by-location.md

 # Inventory by Location (Power BI Report)

-The _Inventory by Location_ report gives....
+The _Inventory by Location_ outlines inventory levels across an organizations different locations.

-This report is meant for....
+This report is meant for managers to be able to quickly identify which locations have the most stock of a particular item or product group.

 ![Inventory by Location](/business-central/media/inventory/inventory-by-location.png "Inventory by Location - Screenshot")

 ## What the report shows

-The *Inventory by Location* reports shows outlines a comprehensive view of the total sales generated.
-This is viewable in both a barchart and matrix view.
-Each visual links to the Sales drill-through page to further breakdown the information.
+The *Inventory by Location* reports utilizes a bar chart and matrix to convey the inventory per location.
+Each visual links directly to a variety of different drill through pages to view more detailed information.

 ## Use Cases